JinyuCai95/DGLC/Readme.md

 - cluster_emb is the dimension of the cluster projector.

 ## Reference
+If you use the code or find this repository useful for your research, please consider citing our paper.

 ```
 @article{cai2024dglc,
   title = {Deep graph-level clustering using pseudo-label-guided mutual information maximization network},